Roasted red pepper pasta is a creamy, quick, and delicious dish you can make with a handful of ingredients in about 20 minutes.

 Pasta

-Rigatoni is our pasta of choice for this recipe because it gets filled with red pepper sauce.
+Rigatoni and paccheri are our pasta of choice for this recipe because they get filled with red pepper sauce and because they have a nice bite.

-We recommend cooking the pasta per package directions, minus a couple of minutes, so you can finish cooking it in the pot with the sauce.
+We recommend cooking the pasta according to the package directions, minus a couple of minutes, so you can finish cooking it in the pot with the sauce.

 Fresh herbs

-To a blender or food processor, add roasted bell peppers (jarred or home-roasted), canned tomatoes, almonds, garlic, red pepper flakes, olive oil, and salt.
+To a blender, add roasted bell peppers (if using jarred, drain them first), canned tomatoes, almonds, garlic, red pepper flakes, olive oil, salt, and water.

 While the sauce simmers, boil the pasta in a large pot of salted water.